sushi-a-gogo/next-japan/frontend/public/assets/resume.md

 ## Profile

-Experienced software developer with 20+ years of expertise in Angular, .NET (ASP.NET MVC through .NET Core), and SQL Server, building responsive, API-driven web applications.
-Skilled in front-end UI/UX and API integration, with additional experience in Node.js and emerging technologies like AI-powered services.
-Proven collaborator on Agile/Scrum teams, delivering high-quality features for complex systems, from legacy to modern frameworks.
+Experienced software developer with 20+ years of expertise in Angular and modern front-end development, specializing in responsive UI/UX and component-driven web applications.
+Skilled at integrating front-end features with .NET (ASP.NET MVC through .NET Core) and SQL Server backends, with additional experience in Node.js and emerging technologies like AI-powered services.
+Proven collaborator on Agile/Scrum teams, delivering high-quality features for complex systems, from legacy migrations to cutting-edge frameworks.

 ## Technical Skills